Chantal Galladé: Political career

 At the beginning of June 2018, the eligible voters elected Galladé school president of the district school administration (Kreisschulpflege) in Winterthur Stadt-Töss.
 Due to the full-time office, she will step down from the National Council at the end of November 2018.
-In February 2019, she decided to change to the Green Liberal Party (GLP) as she didn't agree with the SP, who opposition a further cooperation between the European Union and Switzerland due to Workers' Unions concerns.
+In February 2019, she decided to change to the Green Liberal Party (GLP) as she didn't agree with the SP, who opposed further cooperation between the European Union and Switzerland due to Workers' Unions concerns.

 Personal life

-Chantal Galladé is mother of a daughter born in 2005.
+Chantal Galladé is the mother of a daughter born in 2005.
 She was in a relationship with Daniel Jositsch.